 Our school is a social place of learning with a strong identity.
-Interactive projects such as our cooking workshops, science workshops, vegetable gardens and weekly outings, give students plenty of opportunities to socialise and become active participants in their learning.
-These are all situations to be lived in first languages and second languages, which are an integral part of our linguistic device and play a significant role in it.
+Interactive projects such as our cooking workshops, science workshops, vegetable gardens, and weekly outings, give students plenty of opportunities to socialise and become active participants in their learning.
+These are all situations to be lived in first languages and second languages, which are an integral part of our linguistic programme.

 EFLP language courses are fully integrated.
-Each student builds plurilingualism and pluriculturalism day after day, across disciplines and through socialisation.
-All subjects are taught in French and English with workshop and extracurricular activities taught in French, English, and Lao.
+Each student builds multilingualism day after day, across disciplines and through socialisation.
+All subjects are taught in French and English and extracurricular activities taught in French, English, and Lao.

 EFLP recognises the necessity to establish a school in its host country and incorporate Lao language into the curriculum.

-We have created a broad and engaging curriculum: we also pay attention day after day to students autonomy and initiative, mastery of information and communication technologies, health and Citizenship education.
-Our pedagogical device and the organisation of the school time constantly contribute to carry out these knowledge, skills, abilities and attitudes according to the ages of the children.
+We have created a broad and engaging curriculum: we also pay attention day after day to student’s autonomy and initiative, mastery of information and communication technologies, and health education.
+Our pedagogical approach and the organisation of the school time contribute to the delivery of knowledge, skills, abilities, and attitudes according to the ages of the children.

-EFLP welcomes foreign students in the french system offering them a large part of their proper curriculum taught in their first language.
-We construct for each child an individual plan considering his languages and cultural background but also his project of schooling in Laos.
+EFLP welcomes foreign students in the French system offering them a large part of their proper curriculum taught in their first language.
+We construct an individual plan for each child considering their language and cultural background but also their level of schooling.
 We build these courses with the families.
-From initiation to the intensive lessons, these linguistic devices all contribute to the development of a plurilingual and pluricultural competence acquired at different levels of control.
+From initiation to the intensive lessons, this linguistic approach contributes to the development of a multilingual and multicultural competence acquired at different levels of education.

 Multiculturalism is experienced by students through the intervention of native, qualified teachers, who convey their proper educational culture.
-All coexist in our weekly workshops, which again play in our device a significant role.
+All coexist in our weekly workshops, which again play in our approach to education.

 RESPECT FOR NATURE

-The early childhood years are vitally important for laying the foundations of being environmentally responsible now and in the future.
-It is through the interactions with the environment that children shape their life long attitudes , values and patterns of behaviour towards the natural environment.
-EFLP provides ample opportunities for children to interact with their natural environment in order for them to develop respect and care for the environment.
+The early childhood years are vitally important for laying the foundation of being environmentally responsible now and in the future.
+It is through the interaction with the environment that children shape their life long attitudes, values, and patterns of behaviour.
+EFLP provides ample opportunities for children to interact with nature in order for them to develop respect and care for the environment.